itsjoeoui/enriched-seminar/slides.md

 <div v-click>

-Basically translating from a math expression to its answer, just like how a translator may translate from English to French
+Think of it as **translating from a math expression to its answer**, just like how a translator may translate from English to French

 </div>